 The upside to developer communities for any open source program is that you’ve got a potential support network, or at least people with similar concerns.
 The downside is that, since developer communities are populated by users, rather than paid customer service advisors, you take your chances when you look for help.

 For example, on the Jaspersoft Community Answers page, you can post questions to the community of developers, at large, on an online forum.
 Whether you get an answer depends on whether another developer has the time, or interest, to offer a solution.
 As this article’s writing, the odds weren’t bad: 11 of the 20 questions on the first page had answers.

-If you do have coders on hand, Pentaho could be a great choice.
-The customizability one gets from coding is strengthened by offerings like Pentaho’s CTools, which are “tools and components created to help you build Custom Dashboards on top of Pentaho.”
-The tools allow you to perform an impressive range of activities, like creating more advanced dashboards or incorporating extra graphics for reports.
+If you do have coders on hand, Pentaho is a great choice.
+The customizability one gets from coding is strengthened by offerings such as Pentaho’s CTools, which are “tools and components created to help you build Custom Dashboards on top of Pentaho.”
+The tools allow you to perform an impressive range of activities, such as creating more advanced dashboards or incorporating extra graphics for reports.

 Like Jaspersoft, Pentaho offers community forums that allow you to discuss developments or changes you’ve made to the code, or ask questions.
-The odds, also as with Jaspersoft, aren’t bad for getting an answer.
+The odds aren’t bad for getting an answer.
 The forums for data integration and CTools are a good place to find answers, but the Reporting section of the forums is the equivalent of digital crickets chirping.